ugurcankok/Machine_Learning/README.md

      *You can read **[my blog post](https://medium.com/@ugurcankok0/random-forest-regression-72d41bcbe596)** on this subject in the Medium.*

 * ### [2.
 Classification](https://github.com/ugurcankok/Machine_Learning/tree/master/src/2.%20Classification)

+  Classification is a process of categorizing a given set of data into classes, It can be performed on both structured or unstructured data.
+The process starts with predicting the class of given data points.
+The classes are often referred to as target, label or categories.
+The classification predictive modeling is the task of approximating the mapping function from input variables to discrete output variables.
+The main goal is to identify which class/category the new data will fall into.

   * [Logistic Regression](https://github.com/ugurcankok/Machine_Learning/tree/master/src/2.%20Classification/1.%20Logistic%20Regression)
   * [K-Nearest Neighbors (K-NN)](https://github.com/ugurcankok/Machine_Learning/tree/master/src/2.%20Classification/2.%20K-Nearest%20Neighbors%20(K-NN))